AlierPM/hello-rails-back-end/README.md

 - The project is ready to use as a back-end API for a front-end application.
 - The API endpoint `/greetings/random` returns a random greeting in JSON format.

+- The application is designed to be used in conjunction with the React front-end.
+To run the front-end, please refer to the [Hello-React-Front-End](https://github.com/AlierPM/hello-react-front-end) repository.

     ```bash
     {